 It was requested that no further relinquishment occur in year 4 as ERD was in an advanced stage of negotiation with prospective joint venture parties and was further assessing technology solutions.
-A letter was forwarded to the Mining Register on 01st July 2005 requesting a 12 month waiver which was granted.
+A letter was forwarded to the Mining Register on $01^{st}$ July 2005 requesting a 12 month waiver which was granted.

-The negotiations with prospective joint venture parties are still occurring.
+At this time the negotiations with prospective joint venture parties were still occurring.